wigging/chemics/README.md

 # Chemics

-The [Chemics][] Python package is a collection of functions for conducting calculations in the field of chemical engineering.
+The [Chemics][] package is a collection of Python functions for conducting calculations in the field of chemical and fluidization engineering.
 Source code for the package is available on [GitHub][] and contributions from the community are encouraged.

 ## Installation